samuelsemaya/data-karyawan-perusahaan/README.md

 <p align="center"><img src="https://github.com/samuelsemaya/data-karyawan-perusahaan/blob/main/flowchart/flowchart%20-%20sort_data.png" width=50% height=50%></p>

 ## Contribution
-This repository aims to provide a valuable resource for developers by offering a collection of well-documented code snippets and examples.
+<p align="justify">This repository aims to provide a valuable resource for developers by offering a collection of well-documented code snippets and examples.
 Contributions are encouraged to enhance the repository's usability and scalability.
 By contributing to this project, you are not only helping to enrich the developer community but also showcasing your expertise and fostering collaboration.
-Together, let's build a vibrant ecosystem of knowledge sharing and innovation.
+Together, let's build a vibrant ecosystem of knowledge sharing and innovation.</p>

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.